SafeHome.org may receive compensation from some providers listed on this page. Learn More

 And what about the 24-7 professional monitoring?
 Well, one look at the CPI Security website, and you’ll see they really hype-up their monitoring center.
 Sure, it’s award-winning.
 And yes, it’s a UL-listed facility with a TMA 5-Diamond Certification.7 But aren’t most of them?
 We wanted to know how CPI Security performed in real-world situations.
 So, we simulated some break-in and package theft scenarios to find out!

 Overall, we experienced lackluster response times of about 40 seconds (pretty anticlimactic, right?).
-However, the video doorbell worked decently, and we liked that all CPI cameras offer 1080p HD video quality and night vision, the works.
+However, the video doorbell worked decently.
+In our fake package theft scenario, it picked up our movement as soon as we walked into frame.
+We also liked that all CPI cameras offer 1080p HD video and night vision, offering clear footage day and night.

 Pro Tip: UL-listed, TMA 5-Diamond Certification are the industry designations for legitimate monitoring centers, staffed by trained professionals.
 Most of the larger home security brands meet these standards just fine.